Lesterpaintstheworld/terminal-velocity/actionable_tasks.md

 # Actionable Tasks for "Terminal Velocity"

+## Content Planning
+- Create a structured plan that outlines the necessary content to be developed for each chapter and character arc, ensuring a balanced approach across the narrative.

 ## Immediate Tasks
 1. **Content Integration:** Begin integrating identified elements into the narrative structure, focusing on character development and thematic coherence.
 2. **Address Quality Deviations:** Review and address the identified discrepancies in AI capabilities and character interactions to enhance narrative quality.